staticaron/SpelunkyLevelMaker/README.md

 * From the available empty tiles, select a random tile and place next Level Piece there.
 * Update the former Level Piece according to the later one.

+**Note :** The level pieces are pre made and the level generator randomly picks from those premade level pieces.
+If more variety is there in level pieces, more _**random**_ levels will be generated.

 **Components** :
 * Da Grid : Grid is responsible for keeping track of whether a tile is empty or not.
 New Level Pieces are only placed on empty tiles.
 * Level Generator : Level Generator is responsible for spawning the first level piece, spawning the hurdles and populating the other Level Pieces that are not the continuous path.